Graduate Studies

 Doctoral Degree Requirements

 The Executive Council of Graduate Faculty determines the common requirements for doctoral degrees at the University of Kansas.
-Specific requirements for each individual degree program are outlined in the catalog section maintained by the school or college offering that degree.
+Specific requirements for each individual degree program are outlined in the catalog section maintained by the school or College offering that degree.

 More detailed information on common degree requirements can be found in the Policy Library.
 Key policies include: